 The quality of the academic program in which I am interested is the most important characteristic of a college.
-About two of five students change their major fields of interest before they actually enroll in college, and about one of the two changes the major field once enrolled.
+About two of five students change their major before they enroll in college, and about one of the two changes the major once enrolled.
 Look for a college that has your current field of interest but is also strong in all its areas.